-Combine these 24k gold fittings, and your woodturned body to make a truly unique Christmas ornament that will be treasured for years to come.
+Combine our Christmas ornaments with your woodturned body to make a truly unique Christmas ornament that will be treasured for years to come.
 This project can be turned on a standard pen mandrel, with standard woodturning tools.

 - Turn the blank down to round creating a taper from 1-1/2″ at one end to 3/4″ diameter on the other.
 Mark a line 5/8″ in from each end of the blank.
 This indicates where the underside of the tiered rings will be.